Great Man-Made River

 Schematic drawing of the project.
 Note that different routes have been proposed for the not-yet-implemented phases (dashed).
 Tobruk may for instance end up connected to Ajdabiya instead of to the Jaghboub well field.

-The Great Man-Made River Project (GMRP, النهر الصناعي العظيم, Grande fiume artificiale) is a network of pipes that supplies fresh water obtained from the Nubian Sandstone Aquifer System fossil aquifer across Libya.
+The Great Man-Made River Project (النهر الصناعي العظيم, abbreviated GMRP) is a network of pipes that supplies fresh water obtained from the Nubian Sandstone Aquifer System, a fossil aquifer, across Libya.
 It is the world's largest irrigation project.

-The project utilizes a pipeline system that pumps water from the Nubian Sandstone Aquifer System from southern Libya to cities in the populous Libyan northern Mediterranean coast including Tripoli and Benghazi.
+The project utilizes a pipeline system that pumps water from the Nubian Sandstone Aquifer System, in southern Libya, to cities along the populous northern Mediterranean coast of Libya, including Tripoli and Benghazi.
 The water covers a distance of up to 1,600 kilometers and provides 70% of all fresh water used in Libya.

 According to the project's website, it is the largest underground network of pipes (2820 km) and aqueducts in the world.
-It consists of more than 1,300 wells, most more than 500 m deep, and supplies 6,500,000 m^{3} of fresh water per day to the cities of Tripoli, Benghazi, Sirte and elsewhere in Libya.
-The late Libyan Leader Muammar Gaddafi described it as the "Eighth Wonder of the World".
+It consists of more than 1,300 wells, most of which are over 500 m deep, and supplies 6,500,000 m^{3} of fresh water per day to the cities of Tripoli, Benghazi, Sirte and elsewhere in Libya.
+The late Libyan leader Muammar Gaddafi described it as the "Eighth Wonder of the World".